 The funding proposal process is intended to be a collegial endeavor with full university support.
-Early and frequent informal communication among prospective principal investigators, academic administrators and the Office of Academic Affairs and Business Affairs can help enrich the proposal development process, enhance the opportunity for success and will help ease some of the principal investigator's administrative burdens during the research.
+Early and frequent informal communication among prospective principal investigators, academic administrators and the Research & Grants Administration and Financial Operations can help enrich the proposal development process, enhance the opportunity for success and will help ease some of the principal investigator's administrative burdens during the research.
 In addition, some research may require Institutional Review Board approval prior to the submission of requests for funding.
-The Office of Academic Affairs can help principal investigators with the IRB review process.
+The Research & Grants Administration can help principal investigators with the IRB review process.

 The Formal Proposal Development Process